 Use cycle paths where possible.
 Although footpaths are for pedestrians and cyclists are not supposed to go on them, I personally think it’s safer to have a child cycle on a footpath than on the road.
 If I’m cycling with my child, I go on the road alongside them cycling on the footpath that way I can direct them if pedestrians come towards us.

 Always wear a helmet!
 A friend of mine ended up in hospital with concussion for not wearing her helmet when on her bike, although she had insisted the kids put them on!

 You can check your child’s helmet is the right size with these simple bike helmet safety tips that will help protect your child in an accident.

 Make sure all the brakes, lights, tyres and bell are in working order.

-Over to you now. what’s your best tip for travelling to school and safety rules for kids?
-We’d love to hear your comments below.
+Have your say!
+What’s your best tip for travelling to school and safety rules for kids?
+Leave a comment below and let us know – we’d love to hear from you!